 Extended Sunday sessions, Mountain Dulcimer with Sam Edelston

 Barriers to Progress, Sam Edelston (Advanced Beginners-Advanced) Feeling limited?
 Here’s how to do more with your dulcimer, and have more fun doing it!
 We’ll dig into things that hold some people back, and we’ll work with some specific examples.
 The aim of this class is to give you tools to bring your playing up to the next level.
 Topics will depend in part on participants’ needs.
 This is a workshop where breakthroughs can happen.
 DAd

 Dulcimer Survival Skills, Sam Edelston (All levels) Making music together with other dulcimer players takes one particular skill set, but to play along with the broader musical community, it helps to have some additional skills.
 Topics will include: Learning songs from online … Playing in non-dulcimer keys … “Non-dulcimer” strums … Helpful tips for playing along with guitars … Contributions that your dulcimer can make to the room’s music.
-“Extra” frets will be discussed, too, so if you have a dulcimer with a 1+ fret, bring it; temporary frets will be available for people who don’t have one.
+“Extra” frets will be discussed, too, so if you have a dulcimer with a 1+ fret, bring it.
 Chromatics will be welcome, too.
 DAd

 Extended Sunday sessions, Hammer Dulcimer Master Classes with Steve Eulberg